Weitzenhoffer Family College of Fine Arts

 The Weitzenhoffer Family College of Fine Arts is the fine arts unit of the University of Oklahoma in Norman.
 The college produces nearly 300 concerts, recitals, dramas, musicals, operas and dance performances each year.
 The college occupies several buildings on campus including the Museum of Art, Rupel J. Jones Fine Arts Center, Donald W. Reynolds Center for the Performing Arts, and Catlett Music Center.

-Started in 1924 (the fourth-oldest of OU's colleges), the College was renamed in 2004 for the Weitzenhoffer family (longtime supporters of the College and OU in general).
+Started in 1924 (the fourth-oldest of OU's colleges), the College was renamed in 2004 for the Weitzenhoffer family (longtime supporters of the College and University).